Droppers/HexEditorControl/README.md

  - GPU accelerated by default.

 **Disadvantages**
- - Slower on WPF compared to, for examplem SkiaSharp, but still acceptable performance.
+ - Slower on WPF compared to, for example, SkiaSharp, but still acceptable performance.

 ### SkiaSharp
 **Advantages**